pulimeng/CancerOmicsNet/DataGeneration/README.md

-# Data Generation for GraphGR (Graph Reduction)
+# Data Generation for GraphGR

-The details of the data preprocessing for GraphGR is presented as follows.
+The details of the data generation for GraphGR is presented as follows. **Note the following procedure is ONLY for generating testing data.
+If you wish to generate your own training data, you will need to collect GR values for them, which is not provided here.**

 1. Graph generation